Canada Goose Holdings Inc. (GOOS): History, Ownership, Mission, How It Works & Makes Money

 Original location

-The company was originally located in a small warehouse in Toronto, Canada.
+The business started in a small warehouse in Toronto, Ontario, Canada.

 Founding team members